-The committee normally establishes target awards, and payout and performance matrices at its regularly-scheduled February meeting at which time the company's annual operating plan (AOP) is discussed and approved by the board.
-Forecasted annual earnings per share, excluding special items, in the AOP served as the performance measure for the annual cash incentive award in 2019, which was the first year the committee determined the annual cash incentive awards solely based on an objective performance
+Historically, the committee had established target awards, and payout and performance matrices at its regularly-scheduled February meeting at which time the company's annual operating plan (AOP) is discussed and approved by the board.
+Forecasted annual earnings per share, excluding special items, in the AOP served as the performance measure for the annual cash incentive award since 2019, which was the first year the committee determined the annual cash incentive award since wards solely based on an objective performance measure.
+We use earnings per share after special items as the performance measure because it measures management's effectiveness in generating shareholder value, provides a measure of affordability for award payouts and measure management's effectiveness in running the business against the internal profit plan.
+In 2020, because of the uncertain effects of the pandemic were not forecasted in the company's 2020 AOP, the committee adopted a hybrid approach, primarily considering subjective factors regarding the company's operating performance and financial health and secondarily reviewing the formulaic outcome achieved by comparing the company's actual earnings against the AOP target and applying a similar performance and payout matrix used in 2019.
+These analyses produced similar outcomes for purposes of determining 2020 awards.